RANA-ABDUL-REHMAN-RAUF/SMIT-Web-and-Mobile-app-development/Assignment4/README.md

 ├── README.md
 └── 1.jpg
 ```

-## Setup Instructions
-1. Clone or download this repository
-2. Open `index.html` in a web browser
-3. No additional dependencies required

 ## Note
 This is an educational assignment project.
 The design is based on a reference image provided by the instructor.
 This is a UI-only implementation with no backend functionality.